jellyfin/jellyfin.org/docs/general/clients/web-config.md

 "plugins/chromecastPlayer/plugin"
 ```

-in the `plugins` section.
+In the `plugins` section.
 Be sure to remove the last comma from the line above if this is the last line in the list.

 ### YouTube Trailers